Friday, March 13, 2009

 Not sure if these images were included in my early Jep book published that same year for I can't find my last copy of Jep, Ang Pinoy sa Ostrelya!
 Am thinking of reprinting and include many other unpublished Jep material.

-After scanning I brought it to PhotoShop where I cleaned and tinted it with light colours (I'd have it printed in color but comics only became black and white out of frugality (because the printers charge too much on colored works).
-Now our monitors and home printers don't care much about colors or neutral grey.
+In PhotoShop images were cleaned and tinted with light colours.
+I'd have them printed in colour but black and white printing is cheaper.
+Now our monitors and home printers don't care much about colours or neutral grey.
 I also retyped some handwritten script using Comics Sans font.

 (I've subdivided the boxed strip into grouped and individual frames to fit format of this blog entry)